 Wells Fargo Propel American Express® Card vs Wells Fargo Propel 365 American Express® Card

 The Wells Fargo Propel 365 American Express® Card is a premium version of the Wells Fargo Propel American Express® Card.
-It comes with a $45 annual fee that’s waived during the first year.
+It comes with a $0 Intro Annual Fee for the first year then $45 annual fee that’s waived during the first year.
 Because it’s more expensive, it also comes loaded with extra features that may make it worthwhile for some.

 Wells Fargo Propel American Express® Card vs Blue Cash Preferred® Card from American Express